zhenzhebao/2015-U.S.-Flight-Analysis/README.md

 - Among flights operating within the Northeast, 22.73% were canceled, compared with only 0.87% of flights operating within the South.
 In contrast, flights operating within the West and cross region flights both had a 0.27% diversion rate, compared with 0.09% for the South.

 ### Daily Flight Cancellation and Diversion Rates
-- From a daily perspective, 98.76% of flights operating within the Northeast were cancelled on January 27, while 89.80% were cancelled on February 2.
+- From a daily perspective, 98.76% of flights operating within the Northeast were canceled on January 27, while 89.80% were canceled on February 2.
 - The Northeast diversion rate reached 0.72% on January 24, while the diversion rate for cross region flights reached 1.04% on February 1.

 ## Data Cleaning